ssabug/fxseq/README.md

  - git clone the repo or get a release zip.
 Extract if necessary.
  - then in a terminal, type `mkdir build && cd build && cmake .. && make`

+ Cross compilation can be done with `cmake -DCOMP_TARGET::STRING=windows ..`.You'll have to edit `CMakeLists.txt` file to select the compiler and the libraries.
  </details>

  ### Windows